M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/Workflows/index.md

 breadcrumb: Workflows
 ---

+The following attributes can be use to associated C# methods with workflow-related functionality within the M-Files vault.

 ## Workflow State Actions

 The `StateActionAttribute` attribute marks the following method to be executed when an object reaches a state in a workflow.